 We want to recapture that sense of a journey into the unknown, a journey that rewards the bold and the smart.

-Skills will break in a number of areas from piloting and weaponry skills, to trade and manufacturing skills, to exploration skills, to alliance management skills and beyond.
+Skills will break into a number of areas from piloting and weaponry skills, to trade and manufacturing skills, to exploration skills, to alliance management skills and beyond.

-The skills that a player develops for his pilot will be partly elective, time-based skills that accumulate over time, depending on where a player chooses to focus his or her learning… and partly based on the player’s actual activity, ingame.
+The skills that a player develops for his pilot will be partly elective skills that accumulate over time, depending on where a player chooses to focus his or her learning… and partly based on the player’s actual activity, ingame.

 We need the former in place to balance out ‘botting, and also to help ensure that there’s no “pay-to-win”.
 People who play Age of Ascent for longer will become more skilled in the areas they focus on.